 The clinical history and course of these 2 forms differ considerably, but treatment in both cases requires careful attention to diet, fasting and postprandial blood glucose concentrations, and serum concentrations of hemoglobin A1c, a glycosylated hemoglobin that serves as a marker of glycemia.
 Type 1 diabetes requires treatment with insulin.
 The early stages of type 2 diabetes usually can be controlled with noninsulin antidiabetic drugs.
 However, patients in the later stages of type 2 diabetes often require the addition of insulin to their drug regimen.

 Insulin is synthesized as the prohormone proinsulin, an 86-amino-acid single-chain polypeptide.
 Cleavage of proinsulin and cross-linking result in the 2-chain 51-peptide insulin molecule and a 31-amino-acid residual C-peptide.
-Neither proinsulin nor C-peptide appears to ...
+Neither proinsulin nor C-peptide appears to have any ...